superluminar-io/sac-workshop-web/content/lab0/_index.md

 ## Hello World Function

 To get a first impression of the involved AWS Components and the Web IDE we will deploy a simple `hello-world` function.
-The function is already copy to your Cloud9 workspace.
+The function has already been copied to your Cloud9 workspace.

 Try to figure out: